-The Menu System is entered by pressing the Menu button on the remote control, or by pressing and holding the encoder knob for a few seconds.
-Pressing the button a second time, pressing and holding the knob a second time, or using the Left arrow button or encoder control when you are already at the top level of the menu, exits the menu and returns you to the Information Screen.
-Menu navigation is accomplished using the Up, Down, Left, and Right functions on the encoder of the navigation buttons on the remote control.
+The Menu System is entered by pressing the Menu button on the XMC-1's front panel, or on the remote control; pressing the button a second time, or pressing the Left arrow button when you are already at the top level of the menu, exits the menu and returns you to the Information Screen.
+Menu navigation is accomplished using the Up, Down, Left, Right, and Enter buttons on the front panel or the remote control.

-The menu system of the RMC-1 is intuitive, and was carefully optimized to make the RMC-1 not only flexible and powerful, but easy to use.
+The menu system of the XMC-1 is intuitive, and was carefully optimized to make the XMC-1 not only flexible and powerful, but easy to use.